 - Pregnancy Options Counseling with Adolescents

-- Providing Confidential Reproductive Health Services to Minors
+- Providing Confidential Reproductive Health Care to Adolescents

 Standardized Case Videos: Adolescent Reproductive and Sexual Health

 Physicians for Reproductive Health created a number of standardized case videos designed to facilitate discussion about how health professionals can best interact with adolescent patients when providing reproductive and sexual health care.
 The adolescent videos series focuses on the unique communication, counseling, and clinical needs of teen patients.
 Each video depicts a short segment of a clinical visit and includes a mix of dos and don’ts meant to spark discussion and personal reflection on clinical practice when providing reproductive and sexual health services.
 The facilitator’s guides highlight best practices seen in the videos and point out common mistakes and assumptions to be avoided.

 Leading national health care, advocacy, research, and youth-led organizations committed to evidence-based adolescent reproductive health care created this model curriculum on 20 of the most important adolescent sexual and reproductive health topics.
 The thumb drive includes PowerPoint presentations, handouts, and innovative standardized patient videos on key topics.